-Even at my height (or perhaps because of my age…) I found the bike too high.
-Too high to get on and off easily, and too tall on the dirt.
+Even at my height (or perhaps because of my age) I found the 895mm/35.2″ seat too high to get on and off easily, and too tall on the dirt.
 Of course this can be fixed by lowering the suspension of which there is more than enough.
-I do also wonder if the suspension is too firm from stock.
-I didn’t meddle enough with that, other than cranking up the back 2 or 4 clicks to take my luggage.
-I never weighed my bike myself, but they say it comes in at 206kg wet – over 40kg more than the original 600Z Tenere of 1982 (which carried 30% more fuel).
+I do also wonder if the suspension is too firmly damped from stock.
+I didn’t meddle enough with it other than cranking up the back 2 or 4 clicks to take my luggage.
+I never weighed my bike myself, but they say it comes in at 206kg wet – a staggering 40kg more than the original 600 Tenere of 1983 which carried 18% more fuel.

-Once of twice I had to resort to leaded, low-octane fuel in Morocco (‘essence’) but didn’t notice any difference in performance.
+Once or twice I had to resort to low-octane fuel in Morocco (‘essence’) but didn’t notice any difference in performance.
 I imagine this is a benefit of having a low compression ratio.
-I’ve also read that after a spell of leaded fuel, the Tenere’s catalytic converter ‘self-cleans’ when running on unleaded again so technically no need to change the pipe to spare the cat, though you’d think several months on leaded would take some cleaning to return the cat to full low-emission efficiency.
+I’ve also read that after a spell of leaded fuel, the Tenere’s catalytic converter ‘self-cleans’ when running on unleaded again, so technically no need to change the pipe to spare the cat, though you’d think several months on leaded would take some cleaning to return the cat to full low-emission efficiency.
 I never noticed any pinking or over-heating.

 Oil and water consumption; drive chain

 In 5000 miles no oil was used, apart from a few drips out of the engine crack when it fell over at 2mph.
 What was interesting was that the semi-synthetic Petronas they put in at the first service still has some good colour in it after 4500 miles; ie: it wasn’t black.
 Along with the 6000-mile service intervals, this would convert me to semi-synthetic, despite the price.
-I wonder if efi helps in this regard: clean emissions = clean oil for longer.
+I wonder if efi helps in this regard: clean emissions = clean oil for longer?
 Water consumption was zero and once or twice the fan came on, but only in conditions you’d expect it too.

 Inevitably I’m sure I’d have got round to tuning it a bit (while also trying to save weight), but only if the great mpg was not compromised.

 One early owner’s impression I read said how great the bike was in high winds.
-Head winds maybe, but coming back over the edge of the Pyrenees from Barcelona towards Perpignan there were very violent gusts coming from the west and I don’t recall ever feeling so unsafe on a bike and being on the verge of crashing.
+Head winds maybe, but coming back over the edge of the Pyrenees towards Perpignan there were violent gusts coming from the west and I don’t recall ever feeling so unsafe on a bike and being on the verge of crashing.
 All the other road users were giving me a wide berth as I tried to predict the gusts and control the wildly bucking bike from running over the hard shoulder and off the edge.

 I’ve never had a Jap trail bike with too firm suspension and I think I was a bit slow to recognise this.
 Although I take it fairly easy riding alone on the piste, the bike didn’t really respond to off-roading well enough to give confidence to ride it towards the limits – and with all that weight that can’t be that far off.
 Maybe just as well.

 Not surprisingly I found the handlebars were too low when standing up off road, causing me to crouch unsustainably.
-Most bikes are like this at my height and handlebar raisers would have easily fixed it.
+Most bikes are like this at my height and handlebar risers would have easily fixed it.

 Along with the economy and low-stressed engine, the seriously strong subframe is one of the best things about the XTZ.
-It has to be twice as thick and much stiffer than the steel straws which held up the back of my XR650L or indeed previous Teneres I’ve owned.
+It has to be twice as thick and much stiffer than the steel straws which held up the back of my XR650L, or indeed previous Teneres I’ve owned.
 This is one part of the bike I don’t mind being over weight.

 Adding the simple, functional and tough Off The Road rack only made this better and is all the metalwork you need to pile it up with the heaviest alu boxes.

 Everyone complains how way out (pessimistic) the fuel gauge is but at least it’s consistent!
 Once you get used to this you’ll know that if it re-zeros itself at around say 230 miles, you’re doing a good 70mpg and have at least 100 miles left in the tank.
-The tank is plastic by the way and so notably warm on the leg.
+The tank is plastic by the way and notably warm on the leg.

-The same cannot be said for the speedo which, at an indicated 70mph = 64mph true = 8.5% over.
+Checked against a GPS over 100 miles I found the odometre (distance recorder) to be accurate to within 1%.
+This means that the mpg readings are also virtually true.
+The same cannot be said for the speedo which, like all bikes at an indicated 70mph = 64mph true = 8.5% over.
 According to the speedo then, the bikes feels faster than it is.

 If you think about it, it’s asking a lot to take an untried bike just 500 miles old out for a 4500-mile off-road hammering with no preparation to speak of and to expect nothing to break.
 Nothing did and to this end I feel the Yam is well screwed together.
 The only things that came loose and fell out were a couple of screws holding on the screen, but this was almost certainly due to the extra leverage put on them by the TTech screen extension.

+Obviously I could have done with engine bars or a proper bash plate, as would any bike of this kind (they’re available for the XT-Z now, but weren’t then).
+The tank/radiator protectors are a nice touch and the Barkbusters are a no-brainer to the mods list.
 So, I still like everything I liked at 500 miles.
 Not so keen that it’s higher than it needs to be – but it can be easily lowered.
-Plus it feels heavy for what it is – a CoG not helped with my high luggage set up, but that usually comes with the territory.
+Plus it feels heavy for what it is – a tall CoG not helped with my high luggage set up, but that usually comes with the territory.